'The Grandfather' movie review: Gorgeous, surprisingly effective sentimental family drama with strong central performance

-El abuelo / The Grandfather is a film with a pedigree.
-It is based on a novel by Benito Pérez Galdòs, considered by many the greatest Spanish writer of the 19th century; its director, José Luis Garci, won an Academy Award for his 1982 drama Volver a empezar / Beguin the Beguine; and its star, veteran Fernando Fernán Gómez, was one of the most admired actors in Spain.
+The Grandfather / El abuelo is a film with a pedigree.
+It is based on a novel by Benito Pérez Galdòs, considered by many the greatest Spanish writer of the 19th century.
+Its director, José Luis Garci, took home the 1982 Best Foreign Language Film Academy Award for Beguin the Beguine / Volver a empezar.
+Its star, veteran Fernando Fernán Gómez, whose film career spanned more than six decades, was one of the most admired actors in Spain.
 Add to that the stunning work of cinematographer Raúl Pérez Cubero and Manuel Balboa's evocative score, and the sum total should be a cinematic masterpiece.

 Well, not quite.
-Garci has perhaps been watching too many Mexican soap operas, for that is the feel he gives to this tale of greed and prejudice set near the turn of the 20th century.
+Garci had perhaps been watching too many Mexican soap operas, for that is the feel he gives to this gorgeous-looking tale of greed and prejudice set in northern Spain near the turn of the 20th century.

-Fernán Gómez plays the elderly and now-impoverished aristocrat Don Rodrigo, el Conde de Albrit, who returns from the Americas to his small town in the Asturias, in northern Spain, following the death of his son.
-Once back home, he discovers that his son had left a letter stating that one of his two daughters was actually the product of his wife's affair with a (now also deceased) painter.
+Six-time Goya Award and two-time Berlin Film Festival winner Fernando Fernán Gómez plays the elderly and now-impoverished aristocrat Don Rodrigo, El Conde de Albrit, who returns from the Americas to his small town in the Asturias following the death of his son.
+Once back home, Don Rodrigo discovers that his son had left a letter stating that one of his two daughters was actually the product of his wife's affair with a (now also deceased) painter.